 There are several highly acclaimed restaurants in lodges and pensions around the island (reservations required).
 Notable mentions include Villa Ixora and Raiatea Lodge.
 Assuming you like going local (like me), Uturoa has snacks during the day – perfect for packed sandwiches and roulottes at night (food trucks).
 The town center also has a bunch of large supermarkets (one of them even open on Sunday until late afternoon) and a fruits & vegetables market (open weekdays).
 You can always count on locals selling fruits, vegetables, fresh coconut, and sometimes fresh fish on the roadside.

 Safety In Raiatea

-Specific to Raiatea: don’t go hiking on your own unless it’s the Mount Tapioi hike.
-Trails are not marked and it’s super easy to get lost (trust me).
-Contact Kia Marti (firstname.lastname@example.org | +689 87 272300) – a certified guide who knows every inch of the island.
+For general safety tips in French Polynesia, check out the ‘safety’ section of the French Polynesia Travel Guide.
+Specific to Raiatea: don’t go hiking on your own unless it’s the Taputapuatea or Mount Tapioi hike (the trail might be currently closed).
+Trails are not marked, and it’s super easy to get lost (trust me).
+Contact a certified hiking guide, such as Kiam Marti (firstname.lastname@example.org | +689 87 272300).